samover/samover.github.io/_posts/2015-10-20-single_responsibility_principle.md

 ---
 layout: post
-title: Single Responsibility Principle
+title: Single-Responsibility Principle
 ---
-The Single Responsibility Principle (SRP) is a way of making your code more elegant and flexible.
+The Single-responsibility principle (SRP) is a way of making your code more elegant and flexible.
 It is part of the [SOLID design principles](https://scotch.io/bar-talk/s-o-l-i-d-the-first-five-principles-of-object-oriented-design) in computer programming which stand for:

   S – Single-responsiblity principle